riskportal/network-tutorial/docs/6_visualization.md

-# Visualization
+# Visualizing Networks in RISK

 RISK provides a flexible and powerful plotting interface via the `NetworkPlotter` object.
-This enables generation of publication-ready figures with detailed domain annotations, significance-driven coloring, KDE-based contours, and rich label customization.
+This enables generation of publication-ready figures with detailed domain annotations, significance-driven coloring, contours, and rich label customization.

 ---